Hennnnes/backstage/docs/features/search/search-engines.md

       highlightAll: false # If true the whole document will be used as the headline, ignoring the preceding three parameters.
 The default is false.
       maxFragments: 0 # Maximum number of text fragments to display.
 The default value of zero selects a non-fragment-based headline generation method.
 A value greater than zero selects fragment-based headline generation (see the linked documentation above for more details).
       fragmentDelimiter: ' ... ' # Delimiter string used to concatenate fragments.
 Defaults to " ... ".
+    translatorOptions:
+      includeQueryWithRemovedSpaces: false # Prepend the search string without spaces if it contains some. (e.g. show results for "wayback" when searching for "wa yb ack")
 ```

 **Note:** the highlight search term feature uses `ts_headline` which has been known to potentially impact performance.
 You only need this minimal config to disable it should you have issues: